AIADMK fumes over vandalism of MGR statue in TN | Politics

 - India

-A statue of late Tamil Nadu Chief Minister MG Ramachandran was on Tuesday found damaged here, with the opposition AIADMK strongly condemning the incident and called for action against the ''anti-social elements'' behind the vandalism.
+A 40 year-old daily wage labourer was arrested on Monday here for allegedly vandalising a statue of late Tamil Nadu Chief Minister MG Ramachandran, hours after the incident raised the hackles of the opposition AIADMK, which called for stringent action against the ''anti-social elements'' behind the incident.

+Police identified the arrested person as Sekar and said he vandalised the statue in an inebriated state.

 In a series of tweets, he hailed the late chief minister's pro-people measures aimed at the poorer sections of the society and said he therefore was etched in the hearts of people forever.

 ''I strongly condemn the damaging of MGR's statue in Thanjavur by anti-social elements.
 The government should take stringent action against those maligning Puratchi Thalaivar and attempting to disturb public peace.
-Further, if such mischievous incidents continue, there would be serious consequences,'' the former CM said.
+Further, if such mischievous incidents continue, there would be serious consequences,'' the former chief minister said.

 He said the party workers will not remain silent over such incidents, while asserting that these would not dent the popularity of the late leader, also a yesteryear matinee idol.